 - Oil & Gas Industry Operations and Markets

 PPE (Personal Protective Equipment) is equipment that will protect the user against health or safety risks at work.
 It can include safety helmets and hard hats, gloves, eye protection, high visibility clothing, safe footwear, and safety harnesses.

 PPE aims to reduce employee exposure to hazards when engineering and administrative control are not feasible or practical to reduce these risks to an acceptable level.
 PPE is needed when hazards are present.
 PPE has the limitation that it does not eliminate the hazard at the source and may result in employees being exposed to the hazard if the equipment fails.

 Waterproof Safety Boot

 Even the fastest-growing construction companies still run the risk of a significant accident.
 Construction accidents don’t just happen on their own, either.
 It’s usually the result of a series of events that ultimately led to the incident.

 When a construction worker is injured in an accident, it affects not just his life and livelihood but also the company’s future.
 Construction accidents are largely preventable, and companies should take every possible precaution to do their part in training, educating, and protecting their employees.

-Following is the safety risk assessment process for proper safety management in the construction industry.
+The safety risk assessment process for proper safety management in the construction industry follows.